Rising High – AOC's Elevator Mechanics

 "We deal with a lot of history."
-No, those aren't the words of the AOC's Curator office.
+No, those aren't the words of the Architect of the Capitol's (AOC) Curator office.
 It's Ron Bailey, shop supervisor of the Library Buildings and Grounds Elevator Division, who runs some of the oldest elevator systems on Capitol Hill, the oldest of which date back to the 1930s.

 I had the pleasure of meeting Ron and his team of elevator mechanics at 8 a.m. one morning as I was just arriving at work.
 His team, on the other hand, was already halfway through their shift – working all hours to ensure the elevators at the Library of Congress are fully operational.